Flip Broadband Plans Review

-Flip TV isn’t just an internet provider – it also offers its TV service, which is an optional add-on from $9.95 extra per month.
+Flip isn’t just an internet provider – it also offers its TV service, which is an optional add-on from $12.95 extra per month.
 It’s broadband TV, meaning the channel packs are streamed over the internet.

 - The base Flip TV box acts as a set top box, where you can plug it in through your antenna and get access to free-to-air TV channels, on-demand entertainment, 7 day guide and TV rewinding.

-If you’re after a cheap set top box, this could be it, and Flip also has many different international packs on offer, from $9.95 a month extra again.
+If you’re after a cheap set top box, this could be it.
+Flip has many different international packs on offer.
 Country packages include: